The Pickwick Papers – 1836-1837 – a monthly serialised novel

 Caroline Norton, 1832 portrait by Sir George Hayter

 The society beauty and hostess, author and social reformer Caroline (née Sheridan) Norton, was controversial, revealing in later life that she had participated in the Tolpuddle Martyrs protest march in 1834.
-Caroline left her husband in 1836, though no divorce was formally granted, a court ceded her earnings as an author to George and Caroline lost all access to her three sons, when George hid them in Scotland.
+Caroline left her husband in 1836.
+Though no divorce was formally granted, a court ceded her earnings as an author to George and she lost all access to her three sons, when George hid them in Scotland.

 Norton accused her close friend Lord Melbourne of having an affair with Caroline and tried to get the then PM to pay him £10,000 to keep this all private.
 When Viscount Melbourne refused the ‘blackmail’ Norton publicly accused Melbourne of the affair and sued him for criminal conversation, aka adultery.
 This sort of scandal could have finished the PM’s political and social life, and forced his Whig Government to fall.
 However, Norton’s nine-day court action failed, Melbourne’s place in history is today most remembered for his political tutoring of the young Queen Victoria.